Cosmic Strings Gravitational Wave Probe of Leptogenesis: Thermal, Non-thermal, Near-resonant and Flavourful: Numerical Results

 We can wee the minimum mass interpolates between the bound for thermal initial conditions for right-handed neutrinos and for zero initial conditions for right-handed neutrinos equations \ref{eq: thermalbound} and \ref{eq: zerobound} respectively.
 The numerical results are excellently reproduced by the best fit equation

-which yields a coefficient of determination $R^{2} = 1 - 1.2\times10^{-15}$ indicating an almost perfect fit to the numerical data.
 This demonstrates that, within our model, successful leptogenesis can be achieved at a mass scale of $\mathcal{O}(10^8)\,\mathrm{GeV}$, independent of the washout regime, thereby lowering the Davidson–Ibarra bound by roughly an order of magnitude for small effective neutrino masses but by around 3-4 orders of magnitude for large effective neutrino masses.